 Adrienne Rich, Anthony Burgess and the cockroaches

 Adrienne Rich, who has died in California at the age of 82, was one of the most distinguished voices in contemporary American poetry.
 Her first collection of poems, A Change of World, highly praised by W. H. Auden, appeared as long ago as 1951, and she continued to publish new poems and essays well into the twenty-first century.
-Yet her association with Anthony Burgess has never been fully documented until now.
+Her association with Anthony Burgess has not been documented until now.

 Confusion, which had a habit of creeping into most of Burgess’s financial dealings, was not slow to arrive.
-Rich discovered that a hefty ‘processing fee’ for a sub-let had to be paid to the co-operative which owned the apartment, and she proposed to pass on half of this to the Burgess family, along with a questionnaire which asked for details of their private lives and personal habits.
-There was some doubt as to whether Burgess’s application to reside on West End Avenue would be processed in time for the start of term.
-The confusion was intensified by City College’s failure to communicate its term dates to him.
-Then the co-operative declared that they were not willing to admit Burgess as a tenant until he had presented himself for interview on a date to be determined by the committee.
-Burgess explained that he had a number of lecturing commitments in Ohio, and he could not guarantee to be available for interview throughout the first week in September 1972, but his protests fell on stony ears.
-Yet he remained courteous in the midst of these bureaucratic annoyances (‘I gladly submit to the inflexibilities of the interviewing committee’), and he flattered Rich with the information that he had been reading her most recent volume of poems, The Will To Change, ‘with immense admiration and profit.’
+Rich discovered that a hefty ‘processing fee’ for a sub-let had to be paid to the co-operative which owned the apartment, and she proposed to charge half of this to the Burgess family.
+She also sent a questionnaire which asked for details of their private lives and personal habits.
+There was some doubt as to whether Burgess’s application to reside on West End Avenue would be approved in time for the start of term at City College.
+The confusion was intensified by the college’s reluctance to communicate its term dates to him.
+Then the co-operative declared that they were not willing to admit Burgess as a tenant until he had presented himself for interview, on a date to be determined by the committee.
+Burgess explained that he had a number of lecturing commitments in Ohio, and he could not guarantee to be available for interview throughout the first week of September 1972, but his protests fell on stony ears.
+Nevertheless, he remained courteous in the midst of these bureaucratic annoyances (‘I gladly submit to the inflexibilities of the interviewing committee’), and he flattered Rich with the information that he had been reading her most recent volume of poems, The Will To Change, ‘with immense admiration and profit.’

-The Burgesses arrived in New York by sea on Friday 1 September 1972, and they checked into the Algonquin Hotel (which had recently done service as one of the locations in Burgess’s novel, MF, published in 1971).
+The Burgesses arrived in New York by sea on Friday 1 September 1972.
+They checked into the Algonquin Hotel, which had recently done service as one of the locations in Burgess’s novel, MF, published in 1971.
 The interviewing committee reported that it could not assemble until the following Tuesday or Wednesday, but Burgess and Liana arranged to meet Adrienne Rich for the first time on 2 September.
 She showed them around the apartment, and she was particularly concerned about the welfare of her tropical fish.
 She left a detailed set of typewritten fish instructions with Paolo Andrea, aged eight.
 Burgess agreed to water her plants.
 She left New York for Cambridge the following day.